 This document assumes that you have already created a Duo account.
+Currently, Cisco Vulnerability Management does not support v4 of the web SDK for Duo.
+We're working to address this.

 Configuring in Duo: